 However, there are also paperboard lip balm tubes available!

-I was really excited when I found these push up lip balm paperboard tubes from SKS Bottle & Packaging.
+I was really excited when I found these push up lip balm paperboard tubes.
 They have a little cardboard disk in the bottom that you push up as you use the lip balm to make it go up, instead of twisting like on plastic tubes.
 The tubes come in a variety of sizes as well, so you could use them to make all kinds of things, like DIY moisturizers, balms, deodorants, etc. They are also extremely sturdy (way sturdier than a toilet paper roll), so I think the reuse factor is strong on them as well.
-The only slight downside is that the smallest tube is 21mm in diameter, which is a little bit larger than the average plastic lip balm tube, so it may take a bit more real estate in your purse or pocket.
-I’m cool with that in order to avoid plastic!
+They are a bit larger than a traditional plastic tube, but hold about 3 times the amount of product!

 - 2 tablespoons beeswax pellets